Biden signs executive order aimed at securing critical US supply chains

-The United States has become increasingly reliant on imports of these goods - a potential national security and economic risk that the Biden administration hopes to address with the planned 100-day review and the possibility of increased domestic production, according to administration officials who insisted on anonymity to discuss the order.
+The United States has become increasingly reliant on imports of these goods - a potential national security and economic risk that the Biden administration hopes to address with the planned 100-day review and the possibility of increased domestic production.
 However, Biden will also look to work with international partners to ensure a stable and reliable supply chain.

+"These are the kinds of common sense solutions that all Americans can get behind," Biden said at a White House ceremony.
+"It's about resilience, identifying possible points of vulnerabilities in our supply chains and making sure we have the backup alternatives or workarounds in place."

+White House officials emphasized that the order would help to create manufacturing jobs, a promise made by past presidents with decidedly mixed results.
+There are 12.2 million manufacturing jobs in the United States, down from 17 million in 2000, according to the Bureau of Labor Statistics.

+"He said, 'we're all in,'" Cornyn said.
+"We all understand this is important, not only to our economy, but to our national security, because these cutting edge, high-end semiconductors - they operate on everything from the F-35 fifth generation stealth fighter to our cell phones."

+Senate Majority Leader Chuck Schumer of New York has said the chamber should consider emergency spending to rebuild the capacity of the U.S. semiconductor industry, a sign that congressional support could go beyond Biden's executive order.

-The order being signed Wednesday will include sectoral reviews to be completed within one year for defense, public health and biological preparedness, information communications technology, energy, transportation and food production.
+The order also included sectoral reviews to be completed within one year for defense, public health and biological preparedness, information communications technology, energy, transportation and food production.

-FROM APRIL: Bidding wars break out as cities, states, hospitals struggle to find enough personal protective equipment

 Over the past year, the fragility of vital supply chains has been revealed repeatedly.
 The coronavirus outbreak led to an initial shortage of masks, gloves and other protective medical equipment.
 Automakers in the United States and Europe are now dealing with a shortage of computer chips.